The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Sampling in Expiration Streams

 Let $K : \RR^d \times \RR^d \to \RR$ be a kernel function, which captures the similarity between two points, A classical example is the Gaussian kernel, defined by $K(x,p) = \exp(-\|x-p\|^2)$.
 One can normalize the kernel so it is a probability distribution over one of its arguments, or add a bandwidth parameter, but this will be immaterial for us up to constants depending on these choices, hence we normalize it so that $\max_{x} K(x,p) = K(p,p) = 1$.
 The \emph{kernel density estimate} of a point set $X\subset \RR^d$ is a function $\kde_X:\RR^d\to\RR$, whose value at a point~$p$ is the average of the kernel values at $p$ with all points in $X$, i.e., $\kde_X(p) = \frac{1}{|X|}\sum_{x \in X} K(p,x)$.
 An \emph{$\eps$-KDE coreset} of a point set $X$ is another point set $Q \subset \RR^d$ so that

 and in this case we also say that it \emph{$\eps$-approximates $\kde_X$}.
-It is known (c.f., \cite{phillips2020near}) that a random sample $Q$ from $X$ of size $k = \mathcal{O}((1/\eps^2)\log(1/\delta))$ provides a $\eps$-KDE coreset with probability at least $1-\delta$.
-Storing this coreset requires $O(dk)$ space.
-Then again, as a direct result of \cref{thm:GE-sample}, we can maintain this in a general-expiration stream.
+It is known (c.f., \cite{phillips2020near}) that a random sample $Q$ from $X$ of size $k = \calO((1/\eps^2)\log(1/\delta))$ provides a $\eps$-KDE coreset with probability at least $1-\delta$.
+Storing this coreset requires $\calO(dk)$ space.
+Then again, as a direct result of \cref{thm:GE-sample}, we can maintain this in an expiration stream.

-\begin{theorem} Consider a point set $X \subset \RR^d$, and suppose $X$ is presented as a general-expiration stream of size $n$.
-Then one can maintain a sketch for $\eps$-approximating $\kde_X$, that uses space in $\mathcal{O}((d/\eps^2)\log n\log(1/\delta))$, and with probability at least $1-\delta$ succeeds throughout the stream, on all queries, and for all future times $t$. \end{theorem}
+\begin{theorem} Consider a point set $X \subset \RR^d$, and suppose $X$ is presented as an expiration stream of size $n$.
+Then one can maintain a sketch for $\eps$-approximating $\kde_X$, that uses space in $\calO((d/\eps^2)\log n\log(1/\delta))$, and with probability at least $1-\delta$ succeeds throughout the stream, on all queries, and for all future times $t$. \end{theorem}